Inclusive Adolescence Education Program Requirements for 2020–2021

 Content Area Major/Concentration Requirements

-Students must complete a second major or a concentration in American studies, biology, chemical education (chemistry), English, French, history, mathematics, physics, or Spanish.
+Students must complete a second major or a concentration in American studies, biology, chemical education (chemistry), English, history, mathematics, physics, or Spanish.
+All coursework in the content area major or concentration must be completed with a grade of "C" or higher.
 Please refer to individual majors’ catalog pages for requirements for either the major or the concentration.

 Fisher Liberal Arts Core Requirements

 The St. John Fisher College Core curriculum establishes the centrality of the liberal arts in the academic experience by creating a common foundation of intellectual and practical skills.
 Some of the requirements in the Core may be met by courses the student completes in the inclusive adolescence education and content majors/concentrations.
 Likewise, some of the Fisher Core courses (not all) may meet New York state content requirements for the dual certification program.

 Core Requirements for Adolescence Program

 The following course requirements are approved to fulfill New York state requirements for the dual certification, students with disabilities 7–12 generalist program.
 Candidates must earn a grade of "C" or higher in each of these courses required for certification.
 Students must take at least 6 credits (2 courses) in mathematics, 6 credits (2 courses) in science, 6 credits (2 courses) in English, 6 credits (2 courses) in social studies and 3 credits (one course) in a language other than English.